 A traditional roadside inn that’s been impressively remodelled with bags of style and panache, The Royal Oak is a perennial favourite hereabouts.
 It may have Michelin-starred status and celebrity owners (Sir Michael Parkinson and his son Nick), but this Berkshire pub-restaurant couldn’t be more cheery or unassuming.
-Dominic Chapman’s sturdy food chimes well with the top-drawer ingredients that make up his seasonal menu.
+The sturdy food chimes well with the top-drawer ingredients that make up a seasonal menu.
 Starters such as linguine with lamb’s sweetbreads, chorizo and saffron sauce set the tone, and high standards are maintained when it comes to main courses of turbot with salsify, buttered leeks, wild mushrooms and walnut pesto or the best-selling “sublimely soft and silky” rabbit lasagne – this is cooking that holds nothing back.
 Sides are “fabulous” and desserts provide a truly memorable finale, whether it’s a warm vanilla rice pudding with jam doughnuts or banana soufflé with toffee ice cream.
 “The best it’s ever been”, concludes one happy regular.